-Work on recommendations related to infectious diseases started during a 2016 workshop in Tel Aviv.
+- Work on recommendations related to infectious diseases started during a 2016 workshop in Tel Aviv.
 The manuscript is being prepared for publication by the workshop participants in close collaboration with experienced colleagues working in regions with endemic diseases (e.g. Latin America and Asia), the WMDA, infectious disease specialists involved in the HCT field, and the European Centre for Disease Prevention and Control (ECDC).
-One important aim is to connect already available sources of information.
+One important aim is to connect already available sources of information. - Publish a summary of the webinar "Haploidentical family donors with special respect to minors as donors" held in July 2020 (currently in preparation).

-The Donor Issues Committee identified the following projects for initiation during 2020:
+The Donor Issues Committee identified the following projects for initiation during 2021:

-Work together with WMDA and EBMT on a manuscript to define standards for allogeneic donor mobilization.
+• Work together with WMDA and EBMT on a manuscript to define standards for allogeneic donor mobilization.